-- At our school we recognise that parents/carers know their children best.
-Parents are always welcome to discuss their child and their views are respected and their concerns are taken into consideration at all stages of the SEND procedure. - All parents and/or carers of children identified as having SEND are invited to meet with their child's class teachers in Autumn, Spring and Summer term to discuss their child's progress.
-At these meetings, targets will be shared and reviewed. - Parents of children with an EHCP also attend review meetings once per year to discuss progress and future targets.
-These meetings will be held with the SENDCo. - Parents are also invited to a parent induction meeting with their child's class teacher in September.
+- At our school we recognise that parents know their children best.
+Parents are always welcome to discuss their child and their views are respected and their concerns are taken into consideration at all stages of the SEND procedure. - All parents and/or carers of children identified as having SEND are invited to meet with their child's class teachers in Autumn, Spring and Summer term to discuss their child's progress. - Parents of children with an EHCP also attend review meetings once per year to discuss progress and future targets.
+These meetings will be held with the SENDCo and the class teacher. - Parents are also invited to a parent induction meeting with their child's class teacher in September.
 Support for children with additional needs and possible interventions are discussed at these meetings.
 The ELSA also makes herself available to introduce herself to parents/carers and to outline her role in school. - Regular surveys help us to evaluate the quality of provision.